cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 } Message;
 ~~~

-These messages are used to transition between the states described in
+These messages trigger all transitions in the state machine in
+{{vdaf-prep-state-machine}}, except for the Leader's initial transition.
+The
-{{vdaf-prep-comm}}.
-The Leader's initial transition is computed with the
+Leader's state is initialized using its local inputs with the following method
-following method, implemented on `Vdaf`:
+on class `Vdaf`:

 ~~~ python
 def ping_pong_leader_init(